FHICT-Owen/CTF-U13/Research/Communication_Technologies.md

 ## Research sub-questions
 1. What is a pub/sub messaging pattern and is it beneficial to choose this over other types of patterns?
+2. What are the benefits and downsides when comparing the relevant messaging protocols to each other?
-2. Which of the aforementioned protocols can be used in a LAN setup where no further internet connection is needed?
+3. Which of the aforementioned protocols can be used in a LAN setup where no further internet connection is needed?

 ## Methods
 Now that we have formulated our research question and our sub-questions we can start choosing DOT framework research methods that are suitable for our questions.
-The ones that seem most suitable are literature study for both questions.
+The ones that seem most suitable are literature study for both questions as there is a lot of documentation available online regarding relevant use-cases, comparisons and limitations.

 ## Answers
 ### 1. Pub/Sub messaging pattern